Kinloch Lodge Hotel

-The Normans introduced the idea of forest law, whereby large regions were subject to the crown and designated hunting grounds, which as it turns out, is ideal for warfare training and horsemanship.
+The Normans introduced the idea of forest law, whereby large regions were subject to the crown and designated hunting grounds, which, as it turns out, is ideal for warfare training and horsemanship.
 The Scottish King’s liked this idea and followed suit; the result was hunting lodges springing up across Britain, plays to stay for the weary hunter when many miles from the nearest castle or town.
 Kinloch Lodge is a legacy of those times.

-The Macdonalds family home
+The Macdonald family home

 Claire and Godfrey’s daughter Isabella Macdonald now runs the hotel after a career at British Airways and The Balmoral Hotel in Edinburgh.

 Take a walk or hike from the hotel straight into the haunting beauty of mountainous Skye.
 You will never forget the landscapes, the mist, and Lochside walks; this is a romantic place and is why we feature the Isle of Skye on the suggested Honeymoon in Scotland itinerary.

 Your Driver-Guide will be on hand to take you around the Island in the most efficient way, enthralling you with local anecdotes.
 Your guide and our office will coordinate any adventure activities you may wish to include.
 Our Scotland Adventure is ideal for those of you more active.
 Check out our list of suggested Scotland tours here.